The term ingrown hairs refer to the hair which grows back into the skin instead of growing upwards until it reaches the surface of the skin.

 It goes way down into the skin which makes it very hard to force the hair back up the skin surface and tweeze it out.

-they tend to be very painful and unpleasantly looking but eventually, with proper care, they heal without any serious health or skin damage.
+They tend to be very painful and unpleasantly looking but eventually, with proper care, they heal without any serious health or skin damage.

 Ingrown hair removal & treatment

 Though ingrown hairs can heal on their own, several other easy solutions are available.
-The following suggestions might be of a great help for your ingrown hairs.
+The following suggestions might be of great help for your ingrown hairs.

 how to get rid of ingrown hair using Home remedies